The Hunger We Pass Down Audiolivro Por Jen Sookfong Lee capa

 Sobre este áudio

-From the bestselling author of Superfan comes a haunting novel about the long-unacknowledged demons that are passed down through four generations of women in a Chinese Canadian family, and what it might take for them to finally break free of the past.
+From the bestselling author of Superfan comes a haunting novel about the demons passed down through five generations of women in a Chinese Canadian family, and what it might take for them to finally break free of the past.

 ©2025 Jen Sookfong Lee (P)2025 McClelland & Stewart